-In addition to well-established short code services, the A2P messaging ecosystem today includes high-volume, two-way messaging traffic from 10-digit NANP telephone numbers.
-However, these advances pose threats to Consumers if Unwanted Messages negatively impact the role of messaging as a trusted and convenient wireless communications medium.
+In addition to well-established short code services, the Non-Consumer messaging ecosystem today includes two-way messaging traffic from 10-digit NANP telephone numbers.
+This messaging traffic may feature diverse characteristics (e.g., low or high volumes, balanced or imbalanced ratios of outgoing to incoming messages) and may serve conversational, informational, or promotional purposes.
+Regardless of the traffic's characteristics or purpose, these advances pose threats to Consumers if Unwanted Messages negatively impact the role of messaging as a trusted and convenient wireless communications medium.
 To protect Consumers from Unwanted Messages, Service Providers deploy filters and other tools that limit messaging traffic bearing the characteristics of Unwanted Messages.
 Section 7 of these Principles and Best Practices describes some of the principles that messaging ecosystem stakeholders should utilize to contain Unwanted Messaging traffic.